Welcome to Week 4 of the Family Fruit Challenge! This week we are learning about PEACE!

 Be sure to sign up HERE to receive email updates each week when the next Family Fruit Challenge is ready for you!
 An email will be sent to your inbox every Monday, with a link to the new blog post for the week.
 (Regardless of when you sign up, you’ll start with Week 1).

 OUR GUEST BLOGGER

-Laurie Christine is an author, podcast host, wife, and mom of four wild, loud, adventurous boys.
+Laurie Christine is an author, parent coach, podcast host, wife, and mom of four wild, loud, adventurous boys.